shapeshift/web/docs/file-structure.md

 ### Views should be dumb

 Separate the business logic from the view as much as possible.
-Create hooks, helpers & reducers to utilize this logic from the ui and [test](CONTRIBUTING.md#testing) that code in isolation from it's ui.
+Create hooks, helpers & reducers to utilize this logic from the UI and [test](testing.md) that code in isolation from it's UI.